-Over the course of the programme, you will have the opportunity to develop design projects in animation, interaction, video and mobile games, the web and social media, e-commerce and entrepreneurship, media installations, performance and more.
+Over the course of theonline M.Sc. in Digital Media Design at The University of Edinburgh, you will have the opportunity to develop design projects in animation, interaction, video and mobile games, the web and social media, e-commerce and entrepreneurship, media installations, performance and more.

 Alternatively, you may have studied sound or music technology at university, been working in sound professionally or been experimenting with sound as a composer, sound artist or engineer and be looking for a way to develop your voice.

 As well as offering a full MSc programme, there are other options.
 You could work towards a postgraduate certificate or a postgraduate diploma.
 Alternatively, for greatest flexibility, you can select individual courses as part of your professional development.
 Students taking courses as individual CPD elements may transfer these credits to degree registration at a later time.
 Whichever approach you choose, our programme is designed to fit in around your ongoing work or family commitments.

 The prospects for employment are diverse.
 Recent graduates from the closely allied on-campus programme in Design and Digital Media are now working in multimedia and web design for architectural and urban design practices, advertising, computer system design and management, and tertiary level teaching.
 The Digital Media Design programme at University of Edinburgh is also ideal if you are considering continuing on to advanced research at a doctoral level.

 You can apply until:

 Always verify the dates on the programme website.